 Motor: Some manufacturers quote horsepower, but a better guide for this type of edger is amps.
 The most popular corded lawn edgers feature 11- or 12-amp motors.

 Blade: A steel blade is a must.
-Sizes range from six to eight inches, but a larger blade isn’t necessarily a better blade.
-Bear in mind that quoted blade size has little to do with depth of cut, which may be no more than a couple of inches.
+Sizes range from 15 to 20 centimetres, but a larger blade isn’t necessarily a better blade.
+Bear in mind that quoted blade size has little to do with depth of cut, which may be no more than 5 centimetres.
 Blade depth adjustment is a more useful feature.

 Trenching: Some edgers offer a trenching option.
 This is useful if you want to bury cable for lights or run lightweight hose around the garden for irrigation.